Sora language: Vowels

 Horo & Sarmah (2015) reported //a, e, i, u, o, ə// for the Sora Assam dialect's vowel inventory.

 Morphophonology

 Sora consonants and vowels can undergo a process of sound alternation at prosodic level based on stress-shifts and morphosyntactic conditioned during which the consonants and vowels assimilate to match with the sound of preceding or following stem, or the final nasal with the initial obstruent of the following word.
 By doing this, some suffixes will merge with its verb phonotactically and a word can have several allomorphs depending on morphological properties of morpheme initials and codas produced during a casual or rapid speech.

-Grammar
+Morphology

 Overview

 Sora is polysynthetic and noun-incorporating.
 A single Sora word can convey the meaning of a whole sentence.
 However, while researchers consider Sora sentence-words to be single individual words, native Sora speakers perceive them as phrases and break them into sequences of iambic words with a rising contour.